aecepoglu/pipemenu-termbox/README.markdown

     Change name to Simon.
 Speak in 3rd person.

 And when you launch the pipe-menu and have it display _menu2.txt_,then select and enter the 3rd item _tasks_, the menu will start showing contents of _todo.txt_.
-You could build an actual to-do application like this:
+You could for example build an actual to-do application like this:

     menu3.txt
     --------------